python/cpython/Doc/c-api/exceptions.rst

    :meth:`__del__` method.

    The function is called with a single argument *obj* that identifies the context in which the unraisable exception occurred.
-The repr of *obj* will be printed in the warning message.
+If possible, the repr of *obj* will be printed in the warning message.

 Raising exceptions